 - applying as two co-applicants

-- applying as an informal group/collective
+- applying as an ad hoc group or collective

 Read the Guide to OAC Project Programs for more eligibility information.